bgamari/ghc-wiki-import/commentary/packages/ghc-packages-proposal.md

-GHC already has a fairly elaborate scheme (perhaps too elaborate).
+GHC already has a fairly elaborate scheme (perhaps too elaborate; [documentation here](http://www.haskell.org/ghc/dist/current/docs/users_guide/packages.html))

 - For a start, you may or may not have a package installed.